-Chase just announced the new 5% bonus categories for the third quarter of 2021 (July through September): grocery stores (excluding Walmart and Target) and select streaming services.
-These categories should be fairly easy to maximize, helping you earn a maximum of $75 cash back – or 7,500 Chase Ultimate Rewards points over the summer.
+Chase recently announced the new 5% bonus categories for the fourth quarter of 2021 (October through December): Walmart and PayPal purchases These categories should be fairly easy to maximize, helping you earn a maximum of $75 cash back – or 7,500 Chase Ultimate Rewards points throughout the fall.

 Keep reading for more information on these categories, how to put them to use, and why it might be worth sticking the Chase Freedom Flex card in your wallet.

-Chase Freedom & Freedom Flex Q3 Bonus Categories
+Chase Freedom & Freedom Flex Q4 Bonus Categories

-For the third quarter of 2021, those bonus categories are grocery stores (excluding Walmart and Target) and select streaming services like Netflix or Spotify.
+For the fourth quarter of 2021, those bonus categories are Walmart and PayPal purchases.

 To take advantage of the latest Freedom bonus categories, you’ll actually need to activate these latest additions if you haven’t already.
-Just head to the Chase bonus activation page – and be sure to register before September 14, 2021.
-Registration for the new categories opens tomorrow, June 15.
+Just head to the Chase bonus activation page – and egistration for the new categories is now open.
+Just be sure to register before Dec.
+14, 2021.

 The Basics of the Chase Freedom Flex Card